You are at 1 of 2

 _ _ _ _ _ www.helloTURKEY.net' s mission is to give you as much detailed assistance before you visit Istanbul. _ _ _ _ ( PAGE 1 of 2 )

-Istanbul, Turkey's largest city, is home to more than 15 million people and is still growing as people move there from rural areas to find work.
+Istanbul is one of the world's and Turkey's largest city, is home about 16 million people and is still growing as people move there from rural areas to find work.
 It is unique among the cities of the world, having one foot in Europe and the other in Asia.
 Istanbul is Turkey's economic capital and biggest trade center, home to nearly half of the country's wealth.

 Much of Istanbul is hilly and especially in the old part many of the streets are steep and narrow.
 This big city spread over seven hills and surrounded on three sides by water and it is atonishingly beautiful.

-The city never sleeps in this noisy and very cosmopolitan city.
+Click for Istanbul, Turkey Forecast The city never sleeps in this noisy and very cosmopolitan city.
 The Turks always seem to take the mayhem in good spirit, and so when you visit, you should too.
 The twisting, crowded old city streets exude an infectious energy.
-Like strong Turkish coffee, Istanbul can be gritty, but its rich flavor is bracing!
+Like strong a Turkish coffee, Istanbul can be gritty, but its rich flavor is bracing!

 Istanbul is not a violent city.
 There are remarkably few assaults or robberies in which knives are used, not guns.
 But sometime pickpocketers work in tourist areas and few street crime usually takes a more subtle form.